nulldriver/instant-https-boshrelease/README.md

 ### Links Support
 BOSH 2.0 links are also supported.
 The `proxy` optionally consumes a link of type `conn`, named `backend`.
 See [the BOSH links docs](https://bosh.io/docs/links.html) for more information.

+> **NOTE:** I'm pretty sure this is broken with the changes made to support multiple proxies!!
+Need to fix the code and then update these docs accordingly.

 ```yaml
 instance_groups: